 World-class modelling and rendering made RotoSub do the switch to Solid Edge

 RotoSub designs silent fans.
-In April 2018 this innovative technology company based in Linköping, Sweden, decided to change its CAD system to Solid Edge, a CAD solution from Siemens PLM Software.
+In April 2018 this innovative technology company based in Linköping, Sweden, decided to exchange its CAD system to Solid Edge, a CAD solution from Siemens Digital Industries.

 “We needed a powerful modelling tool that could handle the complex, asymmetric and curved geometry of our fan blades.
 Solid Edge manages this perfectly, providing better results than the former system,” says RotoSub CEO Lars Strömbäck.

 Uses of RotoSub noise reduction fan technology range from home appliances such as refrigerator fans to large ventilation fans used in industry.